Louisa Esther Mugabo

 Regional focus: Great Lakes Region in Africa (mainly DR Congo, Burundi & Rwanda)

-Fav’ topics: Conflict transformation & peace development, daily life in local contexts, environment & conservation, human rights, politics
+Fav’ topics: Conflict transformation & peace development, the role of the media in conflict & peace, daily life in local contexts, environment stories & conservation

 Interested in: Conflict, peace & exile journalism, media development